aws-samples/ec2-lamp-server/README.md

 Remote Administration
 - `ingressIPv4`: allowed IPv4 source prefix to SSH and NICE DCV ports, e.g. `1.2.3.4/32`.
 Get source IP from [https://checkip.amazonaws.com](https://checkip.amazonaws.com).
 Default is `0.0.0.0/0`
 - `ingressIPv6`: allowed IPv6 source prefix to SSH and NICE DCV ports.
 Use `::1/128` to block all incoming IPv6 access.
 Default is `::/0`

+As PECL [does not support IPv6](https://bugs.php.net/bug.php?id=71308), ensure that EC2 instance does not have IPv6 address during provisioning.

 ### CloudFormation Outputs